Twenty years to the day after the founding of New South Wales, the colony’s governor, William Bligh, was deposed by the New South Wales Corps.

 Bligh was largely, but not entirely, exonerated.
 He retired a vice admiral and died in 1817.

-The Rum Rebellion remains Australia’s only coup d’état, though Bligh was by no means the only unpopular governor to have been deposed in Britain’s colonies during the nineteenth century.
+The Rum Rebellion remains Australia’s only coup d’état, though Bligh was by no means the only unpopular governor to have been deposed in Britain’s colonies during the 19th Century.